Inpatient Drug Rehab

 For one reason or another, some people just cannot stomach the 12 Steps.
 There are still options available for these people.
 SMART Recovery uses a research-based, cognitive-behavioral approach to recovery.
 Celebrate Recovery offers a Christian perspective on finding sobriety.
 These and several other options are available as 12 Step alternatives.

 Relapse is one of the most talked-about and least understood problems in the recovery community.
 Everyone seems to have a different opinion on relapse.
 Some people will tell you it is a natural part of the recovery process.
 Others will tell you it never needs to happen—that it means someone was not following their program of recovery closely enough.
-Whichever point of view you take, the bottom line is many addicts and alcoholics relapse, and it is important to know what to do next.
-This page will attempt to answer that question.
+Whichever point of view you take, the bottom line is many addicts and alcoholics relapse, and it is important to know how to admit the relapse occurred (and where to get help again).
+Remember, its okay if it happens.
+It's a normal thing for recovering addicts and alcoholics.
+However, taking steps to get help again is paramount.

 If it is feasible to send the relapsed addict or alcoholic back to inpatient treatment, this can be the best option.
 It can feel humiliating to go back to rehab after graduating successfully, but shame needs to take the backseat to necessity.
 Addicts and alcoholics die of their addiction every day, so getting sober really can be a matter of life and death.